Home / Flavour frequal.com RSS Feed

 CoasterListing getCoasters();

-On the server side, this interface would have an implementation that retrieves the coaster list (likely from a database), and returns it.
+On the server side, the interface CoasterService would have an implementation that retrieves the coaster list (likely from a database), and returns it.
 A JAX-RS implementation (like Jersey) takes care of replying to the specified requests (GETs to the right path), and converting the response object from a Java instance to JSON.

 9.3 Creating and Using The Client-Side Service Facade